somebodypython/First-Physics-Simulation/README.md

-This project is a personal project of mine, it is made with purely python using the pygame and pymunk modules.
+This project is a personal project of mine, it is made with python using the pygame and pymunk modules.

 There are some inconsistencies with the visualizations but it's not really that much of a big deal.